smulloni/markdown_site_utils/README.md

     # Some Markdown

 YAML and JSON may also be used.
-YAML blocks should be start and end with lines consisting of three dashes; JSON blocks should consist of a single JSON object with opening and closing braces on lines by themselves.
+YAML blocks should start and end with lines consisting of three dashes; JSON blocks should consist of a single JSON object with opening and closing braces on lines by themselves.